ansys/pyansys-dev-guide/doc/source/coding_style/flake8.rst

 Optionally, it is possible to automate the use of ``black`` as well.
 This can be done with the tool `pre-commit`_.
-Setting up a `pre-commit hook to run black <https://black.readthedocs.io/en/stable/integrations/source_version_control.html>`_ will automatically be run before committing the code.
+Setting up a `pre-commit hook to run black <https://black.readthedocs.io/en/stable/integrations/source_version_control.html>`_ will automatically format the code before committing.
 This is the simplest way to incorporate code style checks into the development workflow with the least amount of manual effort to maintain PEP8 guidelines.